GAM-team/GAM/docs/Users-Drive-Files-Display.md

         (addcsvdata <FieldName> <String>)*
         [noprogress] [show all|summary|summaryandtrash]
 ```
-For each folder in `<DiskFileEntity>`, the following items are displayed:
+For each folder in `<DriveFileEntity>`, the following items are displayed:
 * `User` - The email address of the user in `<UserTypeEntity>`
 * `Owner` - The email address of the owner of the folder; omitted when displaying disk usage on Shared Drives
 * `ownedByMe` - True if the folder is owned by `User`, False otherwise; omitted when displaying disk usage on Shared Drives